ItsWrecker/itswrecker/README.md

 ## About me

-🎓 I'm an experienced Senior Software Engineer with a B.E. degree in Computer Science and over 4 years of experience in native Android development.
+🎓 I'm an experienced Senior Software Engineer, over 4 years of experience in native Android development.

 📱 I've been passionate about mobile technologies, I love to build apps that are robust, efficient, and provide a delightful user experience.